incrowdio/incrowd/README.md

 You can access the admin interface at http://$DOCKER_IP:8000/admin/.

+You can portfoward the backend boot2docker server so you can access it from the network, e.g. from a phone you're testing the app on.
+Run this command while boot2docker is shutdown:

+    VBoxManage modifyvm "boot2docker-vm" --natpf1 "tcp-port8000,tcp,,8000,,8000";

 Contributing
 ------------
 We follow the standard branch and PR or fork and PR model.
 Travis will test your code when you submit it, and CodeShip will test and deploy your code when it is merged to the master branch.

 Append "--skip-ci" to the bottom of commits in PRs to avoid having CodeShip build them (we only get 50 free builds a month, unlimited is $50/mo).
 Travis will still build and test your commits.